Af0ns0836/Dropper/README.md

 ```
 ...
 ### End of Game
-The game ends when there are no more empty spaces in the board to place a piece.
+The game ends when there are no more empty spaces in the board to place a piece.It uses more predicates than these ones but these are the main ones.

 ```Prolog
 % game_over(+Board, -Winner).